 On your first visit, Richard Guarino, D.C. will personally take your medical history and perform a physical examination including neurological screening.
 Depending on your ailment, you may also have your first acupuncture treatment at this time.
 Only sterile disposable single use needles are utilized.
 Sometimes the needles are connected to electrical stimulators which can decrease treatment times and increase effectiveness.
 Some patients notice pain relief after just a few sessions.
 In those whose conditions have taken years to develop, treatment may take longer.

 While scores of illnesses have traditionally been treated by acupuncture in Asia, its primary use in the United States has been for chronic arthritis pain relief and other ailments such as headache, sinusitis, PMS, and for back pain relief.
 Also, acupuncture may assist with withdrawal symptoms from addictions such as drug and alcohol dependency.
-Today more innovative applications for acupuncture are being explored by both conventional and alternative practitioners, including its use as an analgesic to reduce pain during surgery and for cancer patients (such as for mesothelioma patients) seeking symptomatic relief.
+Today more innovative applications for acupuncture are being explored by both conventional and alternative practitioners, including its use as an analgesic to reduce pain during surgery and for cancer patients seeking symptomatic pain relief.

 Is the treatment painful?

 No. Extra care is taken to insure that you are comfortable.
 Most patients are surprised at how relaxing treatment can be and many actually fall asleep.
 If you are apprehensive regarding use of needles, we can also use non-needle methods such as acupressure.